Skip to main content

 signature medium and small shed

 Luckily, resin comes with very few disadvantages.
 One important thing to consider is that resin sheds need to be anchored to a base.
 This isn’t a big deal since most sheds need to be put on a base.
 Resin sheds also have a lower wall load-bearing capacity and without inhibitors, there can be a UV fading risk.
-This can be avoided with a resin shed from a company that knows what they are doing, though.
-As for pricing, resin is pricier than metal sheds, but less expensive than vinyl or wooden sheds.
-However, when comparing a resin vs. wood shed or a metal vs. resin shed, resin usually comes out ahead for durability and ease of maintenance.
+This can be avoided with a resin shed from a company like Keter that knows what they are doing, though.
+Keter sheds are all about innovation and making the product the best it can be.
+Keter resin sheds are often steel-reinforced and double walled for durability and strength.
+With additional features like our innovative DecoCoat technology, many of our sheds have a gorgeous wood look and feel that fights against rotting, pests, UV damage, and more.

 Are you looking to learn more about resin sheds?
 Here is a video that shows some of the benefits for the Keter Signature Collection sheds in action.
+Signature collections sheds are made from an innovative DecoCoat material that looks and feels like wood without all the maintenance wood brings.

 Who Should Buy a Resin Shed?